Pandurang Shastri Athavale: Works

-There are multiple books based on Dadaji's pravachan based on Vedic Stotras, The Geeta, and Ramayan.
-His famous books include Valmiki Ramayan, Geeta Amrutam, Homage to Saints, Prarthana Preeti, Tulsidal, Sanskruti Pujan (describing about the appropriate definitions of culture and dharma), Vijigishu Jivanvad and many more.
-Written in multiple languages like Gujarati, Marathi, Hindi, and Sanskrit The Systems: The Way and the Work (Swadhyaya: The Unique Philosophy of Life), by Shri Pandurang Vaijnath Athavale Shastri (Dada).
+There are multiple books based on Dadaji's discourses (Pravachans) based on Vedic Stotras, the Geeta, and the Ramayana.
+His well-known books include Valmiki Ramayan, Geeta Amrutam, Homage to Saints, Prarthana Preeti, Tulsidal, Sanskruti Pujan (describing the appropriate definitions of culture and dharma), Vijigishu Jivanvad, The Systems: The Way and the Work (Swadhyaya: The Unique Philosophy of Life) and many more.

 Awards and prizes

-He was awarded the Templeton Prize for Progress in Religion in 1997 and the Ramon Magsaysay Award in 1996 for Community Leadership, along with India's second highest civilian honour, the Padma Vibhushan Award, in 1999.
+He was awarded the Templeton Prize for Progress in Religion in 1997 and the Ramon Magsaysay Award in 1996 for Community Leadership, along with India's second-highest civilian honour, the Padma Vibhushan Award, in 1999.
 He also won the Rashtrabhusan award given to him by the FIE Foundation for Progress in Religion.